-Billions of nuisance calls are made to UK consumers every year, while the latest research from regulator Ofcom found that almost half of us received at least one such call on our landline phone within the last month.
+Billions of nuisance calls are made to UK consumers every year, while the latest research from regulator Ofcom found that in 2019 almost half of us received at least one such call on our landline phone within the last month.
 And some people received many more.

 Research we conducted in 2016 found that older and vulnerable people are often targeted by the companies making these calls, and so receive the most.
 These findings were backed up in 2018, when research in to Ofcom data revealed that nearly one in three nuisance calls and texts targeted someone aged 65 or older.